-- The golden rule is 'Respect to Connect' speak to your young person as you would like them to speak to you. - It is also important to let your young person know that you are there no matter what.
-If they find themselves in difficulty due to alcohol or substance use, they need to know they can call you for immediate help, no questions asked.
+them to speak to you.

+can call you for immediate help, no questions asked.
 You will deal with the consequences when they are safe and sober.
 And it is important that you do have a follow up conversation with them about your concerns and set some reasonable consequences.